 [Close this section with:]

-<Reporting adverse events is important.
+Reporting adverse events is important.
 It allows continuous safety monitoring of a product.
 If you notice any side effects, even those not already listed on this label, or you think that the medicine has not worked, please contact, in the first instance, your veterinarian.
-You can also report any adverse events to <the marketing authorisation holder <or the local representative of the marketing authorisation holder> using the contact details on this label, or via your national reporting system : .
+You can also report any adverse events to the marketing authorisation holder <or its local representative> using the contact details on this label, or via your national reporting system : {national system details} [listed in Appendix I*].

 [*For the printed materials: Where national system details are included in the printed material (in accordance with national requirements), the actual details of the national reporting system of the concerned Member State(s) (as listed in Appendix I) should be displayed on the printed version.
 No reference to Appendix I should be included in the printed materials.